ankitbioinfo/NiCo_Documentation/docs/tutorial2.rst

     #st.plot_predicted_probabilities(niche_pred_output)

-Plot the evaluation score of the classifier for different metrics
+Plot the evaluation score of the classifier for different metrics:

 .. code:: ipython3